Superlens0312/Final-Project-semester-3-/README.md

-**Overview**
+Crash Lab — JavaFX Physics Collision Simulator

+Vanier College — Program Development in a Graphical Environment (Fall 2025)
+Authors: Lenny Manset & Mkrtich Sargsyan

-Crash Lab is an interactive 2D car-collision simulation built using JavaFX, structured with MVC, and powered by a custom Newtonian Physics Engine.
+Crash Lab is an interactive 2D car-collision simulation built using JavaFX, structured with MVC, and powered by a Newtonian Physics Engine.
 The application allows users to:

 -> Select different vehicles